Ayodele-Akinpelumi/Disease-detection-in-plant/README.md

 Prediction Output: Displays class probabilities, highlighting the class with the highest predicted probability.
 Batch Testing:
 Directory Scanning: Loads and preprocesses images from a test directory.
-Qualitative Assessment: Visualizes predictions alongside actual labels to gauge model accuracy qualitatively.
+Qualitative Assessment: Visualises predictions alongside actual labels to gauge model accuracy qualitatively.
-10. Visualization
+10. Visualisation
 Training History: Plots training and validation accuracy and loss across epochs to visualize learning patterns and diagnose overfitting.
 Sample Predictions: Displays predicted labels and true labels for individual test images, allowing for visual confirmation of model predictions.
 11. Conclusion
-Model Effectiveness: The CNN architecture, created with the Functional API, performs well in identifying plant diseases, with promising accuracy and precision scores.
+Model Effectiveness: The CNN architecture, developed using the Functional API, demonstrates excellent performance in identifying plant diseases, achieving promising accuracy and precision scores.
 Recommendations for Improvement:
 Model Tuning: Experiment with deeper or transfer learning-based architectures for potentially higher accuracy.

 MIT License

-Copyright (c) [Year] [Your Name]
+Copyright (c) [2024] [Ayodele Akinpelumi]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal